 Treasury Marketing Group under Global Markets vertical, came into existence during 2005-06 as part of Treasury Process Re-engineering for providing adequate thrust to the marketing of Bank’s Treasury Products to the Institutional and Corporate clients of the Bank.
 8 Treasury Marketing Units (7 RTMUs and 1 CTMU at Mumbai) were created across the country.
 The locations of TMUs and satellite centers are such that we have presence in all CAG/CCG/NBG centers.
 TMUs are staffed with well-equipped Relationship Managers Treasury (RMTs) and are headed by an AGM/CM with adequate dealing/forex background.
 RMTs are recruited internally through Dealer’s tests from a pool of young officers.

-While RTMUs are located at Mumbai, Delhi, Kolkata, Chennai, Bangalore, Hyderabad and Ahmedabad, Satellite Centers are functioning from Pune, Chandigarh, Ludhiana, Jaipur, Lucknow, Tirupur, Ernakulam and Visakhapatnam for catering to those specific geographies in response to the demand.
+While RTMUs are located at Mumbai, Delhi, Kolkata, Chennai, Bangalore, Hyderabad and Ahmedabad, Satellite Centers are functioning from Pune, Chandigarh, Ludhiana, Jaipur, Lucknow, Tirupur, Ernakulam, Visakhapatnam and Bhubaneswar for catering to those specific geographies in response to the demand.

 - To provide end-to-end solutions in the entire gamut of Treasury Products to Customers for management of their portfolios.

 - To maintain link between the Branches / Relationship Managers (RMs) / Customers on one hand and the Treasury functions and delivery platform on the other.